TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Epsilon.md

         return render_template('index.html')
 ```

-In this function, we can see that the username admin with password admin should work, but as we see before, it didn't.
+In this function, we can see that the `admin:admin` credentials should work, but as we saw earlier, they didn't.

 <br />

-The `home` function renders home page verifying the admin `JWT` with the verify_jwt function.
+The `home` function renders the homepage after verifying the admin's `JWT` using the `verify_jwt` function.

 <br />